chriswendt/ietf/draft-ietf-stir-passport.md

 The PASSporT defines the use of a number of standard JWT defined headers as well as two new custom headers corresponding to the two parties associated with personal communications, the originator and terminator.
 These headers or key value pairs are detailed below.

+Key values outside the US-ASCII range should be encoded using percent encoding as described in section 2.1 of RFC 3986, case normalized as described in 6.2.2.1 of RFC 3986.
+Matching of these values should use string exact match.

 **3.2.1.
 JWT defined claims**

 **3.2.1.1 "iat" - Issued at claim**